 The benefit of cordless clippers is that you can use them anywhere in your home even if there isn’t an outlet nearby.
 You also don’t have to worry about the cord getting in the way when you’re trimming hard-to-reach areas like around your dog’s ears or paws.

-But cordless dog clippers aren’t as powerful as corded models, so while they can handle light to medium coats just fine, they aren’t always able to cut effectively through coarse, thick fur.
-You also have to worry about corded clippers running out of power in the middle of a grooming session.
+Cordless dog clippers aren’t always as powerful as corded models, so while they can handle light to medium coats just fine, they aren’t always able to cut effectively through coarse, thick fur.
+If you want cordless clippers that are as powerful as corded ones, expect a sizable price tag.
+You also don't have to worry about corded clippers running out of power in the middle of a grooming session.

 Some dog clippers only offer a single speed, which is often easier to handle when you’re new to grooming your pet.
-Single-speed clippers also tend to be lightweight, which can limit fatigue when used for prolonged periods.
+Single-speed clippers tend to be lightweight, which can limit fatigue when you're using them for long periods.

-However, you can find some dog clippers that offer variable speeds, so you’re able to choose between two to five speeds.
+You can also find dog clippers that offer variable speeds, so you’re able to choose between two to five speeds.
 Variable-speed dog clippers are more versatile and typically more effective for cutting through thick, coarse hair or knots and tangles.
-They’re also ideal if you need to groom dogs with coats of different thicknesses because you can choose the right speed for each pooch.
+They’re also helpful if you need to groom dogs with coats of different thicknesses because you can choose the right speed for each pooch.

 Dog clippers feature blades made of a few different materials.
 Most models have stainless steel or ceramic blades, though some have blades made of a combination of the two.
-Both materials are durable and resist rust, but ceramic blades typically stay sharp longer.
-You can also find dog clippers with chrome blades that are also rust-resistant as well as models with silver blades that offer antifungal and antibacterial properties.
+Both materials are durable and resist rust, but ceramic blades tend to stay sharp longer.
+You can also find dog clippers with chrome blades that are also rust-resistant, as well as models with silver blades that offer antifungal and antibacterial properties.

-Certain blades are better suited to specific grooming tasks or breeds of dog.
+Certain blades are better suited to specific grooming tasks, coat types or dog breeds.
 There are three main types.

 For the most efficient grooming, choose dog clippers with at least 90 minutes of battery life per charge.
 Pay attention to the charging time required for the battery, too.
 Avoid clippers that take more than two to three hours to fully charge.

-If you’re new to at-home grooming or have an anxious dog, it’s a good idea to opt for clippers that include snap-on combs.
-Clippers usually come with multiple combs that allow you to cut your dog’s hair to different lengths, but all combs are designed to keep the blades away from sensitive areas where your dog is likely to experience irritation or pain if you’re too aggressive.
+Clippers usually come with multiple snap-on combs that let you cut your dog’s hair to different lengths.
+Combs also keep the blades away from sensitive areas where your dog is likely to experience irritation or pain if you clip too aggressively or slip, which may be of concern for pet owners new to using clippers.

 To avoid hand and wrist fatigue, choose dog clippers with a comfortable handle.
 Opt for a model with an ergonomically designed grip that won’t put too much strain on your hand, particularly during long grooming sessions.